liza-p/webdriveio/README.md

 # webdriverio
 ## About
-Enf to End test using WebdriverIO - an open source testing utility for nodejs.
+End to End test using WebdriverIO - an open source testing utility for nodejs.
 It makes it possible to write super easy selenium tests with Javascript

 ## Instalation
  After downloading this repository, run the following command inside the repository to install the necessary dependencies: